 Figure 13.6: Different data matrices employed in the definition of tracking error.

-13.3.2 Problem formulation
+13.3.2 Problem Formulation

 Formulating the index tracking problem is quite straightforward in terms of a sparse regression problem: \[\begin{equation} \begin{array}{ll} \underset{\w}{\textm{minimize}} & \begin{aligned}[t] \frac{1}{T}\left\|\bm{r}^\textm{b} - \bm{X}\w\right\|^2_2 + \lambda \|\w\|_0 \end{aligned}\\ \textm{subject to} & \begin{aligned}[t] \w \in \mathcal{W} \end{aligned}, \end{array} \tag{13.9} \end{equation}\] where the parameter \(\lambda\) controls the level of sparsity in the portfolio, \(\mathcal{W}\) denotes an arbitrary constraint set, such as \(\mathcal{W} = \{\w \mid \bm{1}^\T\w=1, \w\ge\bm{0} \}\), and matrix \(\bm{X}\) contains the returns of the assets (any version of returns as explored in Section 13.3.1).

 Index tracking is a type of passive investment that avoids the expensive transaction costs incurred by frequent trading associated with active portfolio management.
 Therefore, it may be advantageous to explicitly control the turnover in the formulation (13.9) by adding a penalty term or constraint to control the turnover \(\| \w - \w_0 \|_1\), where \(\w_0\) is the current portfolio (Benidis et al., 2018b, 2018a).
-In practice, other variations on the basic index tracking formulation (13.9) are commonly used and will be explored later in Section 13.4.
+In practice, other variations on the basic index tracking formulation (13.9) are commonly used and will be explored in Section 13.4.

 Recall that the cardinality operator on the portfolio \(\|\w\|_0\) is noncontinuous, nondifferentiable, and nonconvex, which means that developing practical algorithms under sparsity is not trivial.
 We will start with some heuristic methods and build up to the state-of-the-art solutions based on MM.

-13.3.3 Methods for sparse index tracking
+13.3.3 Methods for Sparse Index Tracking

-An important observation is that if we knew a priori the active assets, then the index tracking would be a trivial convex regression problem without the difficulty of the sparsity control.
-This leads to the two-step approaches that first select the active assets and then proceed with the weight computation (Jansen and Van Dijk, 2002).
+An important observation is that if we knew a priori the active assets, then the index tracking would be a trivial convex regression problem without the difficulty of sparsity control.
+This leads to two-step approaches that first select the active assets and then proceed with the weight computation (Jansen and Van Dijk, 2002).
 Nevertheless, such two-step approaches are not optimal and one can always do better by solving the problem jointly in a single step.
 Several methods have been proposed in the literature; some of them are computationally intensive, such as mixed integer programming or differential evolution techniques (Maringer and Oyewumi, 2007), while others are computationally feasible but theoretically cannot guarantee to produce a globally optimal solution, such as the iterative reweighted \(\ell_1\)-norm optimization method (Benidis et al., 2018b, 2018a) or the projected gradient method (Xu et al., 2016).

 This approach first selects the desired \(K\) active assets from the universe of \(N\) assets (with \(K \ll N\)) in some heuristic way (Jansen and Van Dijk, 2002).
 This can be done, for example, based on